 Trumpet Vine Feeding

-Trumpet vines thrive in U.S. Department of Agriculture plant hardiness zones 4 through 9.
+Trumpet vines thrive in USDA plant hardiness zones 4 through 9.
 Generally, the vines grow fast and require a strong structure to keep them where you want them to be.

 Most soil contains sufficient nutrients for trumpet vine plants to grow happily.
 In fact, you are likely to spend more time trying to keep these vines a manageable size than worrying that they aren’t growing fast enough.